 All applications will be determined on their individual merits.
-Applications which depart from any controls or seek concessions for provision of public services or facilities should address:
+Applications which depart from any controls or seek concessions for provision of public services or facilities should address

-- why the specific guidelines or controls should be relaxed for the subject site; - how the village atmosphere of the Rose Bay Centre will be maintained; and - Repealed by WIDCR 2015 Amendment.
-WO the urban design and economic benefits to the centre that will result from the proposal.
+- why the specific guidelines or controls should be relaxed for the subject site; - how the village atmosphere of the Rose Bay Centre will be maintained; and - the urban design and economic benefits to the centre that will result (r) in the proposal.